ybakos/zuvuya-compositor/README.md

 We could invoke `wl_display_flush`, then wait in a loop until we see the initial registry events, sent from the server, arrive in the client event queue.
 We could then process, or "dispatch," the events in the queue, which would fire our registry event handlers.
-Instead, we can invoke `wl_display_dispatch`, which will do a few things for us:
+Instead, we could invoke `wl_display_dispatch`, which would do a few things for us:

-* Flush the request buffer, sending all requests to the server.
+* Flush the request buffer, sending all requests to the server
 * Wait until there are events in the queue
 * Dispatch each event in the event queue

-However, there's a little danger here.
-How do we know that the last event in the event queue is the final event that the server has to send us?
+However, there's a little uncertainty here.
+How would we know that the last event in the event queue is the final event that the server has to send us, in response to a particular client request?
 It would be great if we could send a 'DONE?' request to the server, and it would respond with a 'YEP, DONE' event.
-If only we could send such a request after our initial `display.get_registry` request.
-We would then know that, once we see the 'YEP, DONE' event in the event queue, that all of the events resulting from our `display.get_registry` request had been received, since they would be enqueued before our 'YEP, DONE' event.
+If only we could send such a request after our initial `wl_display.get_registry` request.
+We would then know that, once we see the 'YEP, DONE' event in the event queue, that all of the events resulting from our `wl_display.get_registry` request had been received, since they would be enqueued before our 'YEP, DONE' event.

-The `display.sync` event does exactly this, and can be added to the request buffer with the function `wl_display_sync(display)`.
-It even returns a callback object, to which you can bind and event handler to specify what you want to happen when the sync request/event roundtrip is complete.
+The `wl_display.sync` event does exactly this, and can be added to the request buffer with the function `wl_display_sync(display)`.
+It even returns a callback object, to which you can bind an event handler to specify what you want to happen when the sync request/event roundtrip is complete.

 So, to recap, we need to: